BraadMartin/better-rest-api-featured-images/readme.txt

 The format of the response is nearly identical to what you would get sending a request to `/wp-json/wp/v2/media/13`.

+I've done some basic performance tests that indicate the difference in response times with and without this plugin to be about 10-15ms for a collection of 10 posts and 0-5ms for a single post.
+For me this is much faster than making a second request to `/media/`, especially for multiple posts.

 This plugin is on [on Github](https://github.com/BraadMartin/better-rest-api-featured-images "Better REST API Featured Images") and pull requests are always welcome. :)

 == Installation ==